Are you concerned about your “carbon footprint”? QEW’s Population Working Group can help.

-QEW has recently started an innovative program to help confront climate change and other environmental problems.
+QEW’s Population Working Group offers an innovative program to help confront climate change and other environmental problems.
 It is based on a similar program in England – “PopOffsets” – an offshoot of the British organization Population Matters.
 QEW’s program is called “Quaker PopOffsets.”
 Its goal is to give people a means of offsetting their carbon emissions by helping them fund voluntary family planning for people who might otherwise not be able to access it.

 The connection between carbon emissions and family planning is a strong one.
 Simply, more people mean more carbon emissions.
 By helping people who wish to limit the size of their families, we can help to slow climate change.
 We can also impact other environmental issues.
 For instance, we humans are causing extinctions of species at a terrible rate – scientists estimate that human activity has increased the rate of extinctions to 1,000 times the rate that is normal in nature.
 This may well be leading us into to the sixth mass extinction on Earth.